 Difficulties with the distribution of statics increase with the growth of site traffic.
 The load on the server grows, the load time of pages increases, and users experience more inconveniences.
 The geographical factor plays a huge role: the further the user is from the server on which the site is hosted, the slower it works.

 Geographical distance from end users hinders the development of many web projects and the expansion of their audience.
-In many regions of the world, there is still no possibility of high-speed Internet connection.
+In many regions of the world, there is still no possibility of a high-speed Internet connection.
 Meanwhile, the share of "heavy" content on the Internet is growing, and the low speed of its delivery in modern conditions is unacceptable.

 Today we are ready to help our customers to overcome distances and ensure the delivery of static content at the maximum speed.

 It would seem that 4 seconds is very little.
-But according to statistics, if a web page is loaded for at least several milliseconds longer than this time, then users leave it - and never return.
+But according to statistics, if a web page is loaded for at least several milliseconds longer than this time, users leave it - and never return.
 For commercial web projects, an extra second can result in financial losses.

 The above examples more than convincingly indicate that the slow download speed of the site naturally entails serious problems.

 Of course, the Internet is becoming faster and cheaper every day, but the inconveniences associated with the abundance of "heavy" content and slow download speeds, still do not disappear anywhere.
-Many sites, rich in graphics and animation, with great difficulty open from mobile devices, if the connection is via a 3G network.
+Many sites, rich in graphics and animation, with great difficulty, open from mobile devices if the connection is via a 3G network.